 We use different methods to collect data from and about you including through:

 - Direct interactions.
-You may give us your data by filling in forms or by corresponding with us by post, phone, email or through social media channels that we operate from time to time or attending virtual meetings or events with us.
+You may give us your data by filling in forms, by corresponding with us by post, phone or email, communicating with us through social media channels that we operate from time to time or attending virtual meetings or events with us.
 This includes personal data you provide when you:

 - request marketing to be sent to you;